slugiscool99/Adams-Security-Checklist/README.md

 You should probably obfuscate your production code as much as you can.
 There are various free tools that can help with this instantly ([javascript](https://obfuscator.io/), [swift](https://github.com/rockbruno/swiftshield), etc).
 This adds a little bit of hassle to anyone looking into your code, but not much.

 ### Making keys difficult to access
-Assume that any keys on the client will be discoverable.
-However, using a library like [this](https://github.com/orta/cocoapods-keys) for iOS or [this](https://github.com/nomtek/android-client-secrets) for Android can make it more difficult.
-You can use hidden keys to further obfuscate requests (for example, using one as a public key to encrypt request payloads).
+Assume that any keys on the client will be discoverable. **Don't store keys that matter on the client** However, using a library like [this](https://github.com/orta/cocoapods-keys) for iOS or [this](https://github.com/nomtek/android-client-secrets) for Android can make it more difficult for a hacker to find a secret.
+You can use these hidden keys to further obfuscate requests (for example, using one as a public key to encrypt request payloads).
 Again, this just makes things harder for a hacker to understand and there's no real way to do this with a web app.

 <a name="ach"/>

-## ACH
+## ACH & Money
 The ACH network is prone to fraud.
 Here are things to consider

 ### Stolen KYC info
 Many fraudulent users will submit stolen information for KYC, which will pass.
 That's why it's not enough just to rely on KYC to prevent fraud.
+You need to be checking

 ### Check their balance
 It's a good idea to check the user's balance before initiating an ACH pull (with something like Plaid).
 This is a basic prevention against getting a NSF (insufficient funds) return code.
 You also might want to check transaction history to make sure the account is real and has been operating normally for some time.

-### Fraudulent
+### Fraudulent returns
 Anyone can call their bank and claim an ACH pull was fraudulent.
 Collect as much information (application logs, user information, etc) as ammo to prove you were a legitimate transaction.

 ### Bait-and-switch
 A user can initiate an ACH request when they have money in their bank, and then withdraw the funds before the ACH request completes.
-If you give users access to their money before the ACH request completes and they spend that money, you run the risk of hitting an empty account.
+If you give users access to their money before the ACH request completes and they spend that money, you run the risk of hitting an empty account and being left with nothing.

+### Burner cards
+If you don't charge a card before providing a service, you run the risk that the card has an artificial limit (using a service like [Privacy](http://privacy.com/)).
+If you absolutely must charge later, you can check if a card is physical/virtual/prepaid and act accordingly.
+Most legitimate consumers will have a real physical card and you can probably get away with disallowing all virtual/prepaid cards if you're in a risky industry.